ZhgChg.Li

 wantsInteractiveStart = true

-// animated must be true otherwise no animation
+// animated must be true, otherwise no animation

 self.presented.dismiss(animated: true, completion: nil)